Richard Clement Moody: Marriage and issue

-On 6 July 1852, at St Andrew's Church, Newcastle upon Tyne, Moody married Mary Susannah Hawks of the Hawks industrial dynasty, who was the daughter of Joseph Hawks JP DL Sheriff of Newcastle and of Mary Boyd of the Boyd merchant banking family.
-Mary Hawks's maternal uncles included Admiral Benedictus Marwood Kelly and industrialist Edward Fenwick Boyd.
-After their marriage, Richard and Mary Moody embarked on a Grand Tour of Europe, including of France, and of Switzerland, and of Germany.
+On 6 July 1852, at St Andrew's Church, Newcastle upon Tyne, Moody married Mary Susannah Hawks (22 April 1829 – 12 January 1901) of the Hawks industrialist dynasty, who was the daughter of Joseph Stanley Hawks JP DL, Sheriff of Newcastle, and of Mary Boyd of the armigerous Boyd merchant banking family which had founded the Bank of Newcastle.
+Mary Susannah Hawks's maternal uncles included Admiral Benedictus Marwood Kelly; industrialist Edward Fenwick Boyd; and The Ven.
+William Boyd (1809–1893), of University College, Oxford, who was Archdeacon of Craven and Honorary Canon of Ripon from 1860, through whom her first cousin was The Ven.
+Charles Twining Boyd, Archdeacon of Columbo.
+Mary Susannah Hawks was a descendant on several lines of Edward III, and a descendant of Sir Thomas Liddell, 1st Baronet, Sir William Chaytor of Croft, and of Sir Hamon de Clervaulx [sic], after whom she named her son Henry de Clervaux Moody (1864–1900).

+After their marriage, Moody and his wife Mary embarked on a Grand Tour of Europe, including of France, and of Switzerland, and of Germany.

-Richard Clement Moody named the 400-foot hill in Port Coquitlam, British Columbia, 'Mary Hill', after his wife.
-However, Mary Moody disliked British Columbia which she described as 'roughing it in the bush' relative to living in England.
-The Royal British Columbia Museum has 42 letters written by Mary Moody from the British Empire, mostly from the Colony of British Columbia (1858–66), to her mother and to her sisters, Juliana Hawks and Emily Hawks, who were in England.
-Mary Moody was erudite in English and in French literature.
+He named the 400-foot hill in Port Coquitlam, British Columbia, 'Mary Hill', after his wife.
+However, Mary Susannah Moody disliked British Columbia which she described as 'roughing it in the bush' relative to living in England.
+The Royal British Columbia Museum has 42 letters written by Mary Susannah Moody from the British Empire, mostly from the Colony of British Columbia (1858–66), to her mother and to her sisters, Juliana Stanley Hawks (d.
+1868) and Emily Stanley Hawks (d.
+1865), who were in England.
+Mary Susannah Moody was erudite in English and in French literature and the letters have been of interest to scholars of the ruling class of the British Empire.

+Mary Susannah Moody, who after her husband's death lived at The Chantry, Foy, Herefordshire, died at Woodfield, Weston-under-Penyard, on 12 January 1901, when she was aged 72 years.

+Issue

-Moody and Mary Hawks had 13 children.
-Moody is thought to have also fathered at least two illegitimate children with his Native American housekeeper whom he left in British Columbia.
-The 13 children of Moody and Mary Hawks were:
+Moody and Mary Susannah Hawks had 13 children, the youngest two of whom died in infancy.
+He also is believed to have fathered at least two illegitimate children with his Native American housekeeper whom he left with her in British Columbia.
+The 13 children of Moody and Mary Susannah Hawks were: